Tehforsch/diman/README.md

 let t: Time<f64> = 2.0 * seconds;
 let v: Velocity<f64> = l / t;
 ```
-Addition and subtraction of a `Quantity` and a storage type is possible if and only if `D` is dimensionless.
+Addition and subtraction of a `Quantity` and a storage type is possible if and only if `D` is dimensionless:
 ```rust
 let l1: Length<f64> = 5.0 * meters;
 let l2: Length<f64> = 10.0 * kilometers;
 let x = l1 / l2 - 0.5;
 let y = 0.5 - l1 / l2;
 ```
-`Quantity` implements the dimensionless methods of `S`, such as `sin`, `cos`, etc. for dimensionless quantities.
+`Quantity` implements the dimensionless methods of `S`, such as `sin`, `cos`, etc. for dimensionless quantities:
 ```rust
 let l1: Length<f64> = 5.0 * meters;
 let l2: Length<f64> = 10.0 * kilometers;